What is an Oracle ASFU License?

 Oracle ASFU Pros

-- The ISV receives a 63% discount on license purchase and can either share that margin with the end customer or make more margin on reselling Oracle.
+- The ISV receives a 63% discount on license purchases and can either share that margin with the end customer or make more margin on reselling Oracle.

 - The Oracle App Specific FU license is not included in a normal software audit by Oracle.
-Any audit of the specific environment must be done by Oracle on the reselling partner/ISV.
+Oracle must audit the specific environment of the reselling partner/ISV.

-- Non-compliance for the Application Specific full use license is paid by the ISV and not the end user.
-That means its good for the end user but can be a risk for the ISV.
+- The ISV pays non-compliance for the Application Specific full-use license, not the end user.
+That means it’s good for the end user but can be risky for the ISV.

 Oracle ASFU Cons

 - It is restricted to usage for the application package.
-You cannot re-use the license in for any other third party application.
+You cannot re-use the license for any other third-party application.

-- There is more work to make sure you are not compliant with the agreement if you perform integrations and customizations to the application page that uses the Oracle database storage.
+- There is more work to ensure you are not compliant with the agreement if you perform integrations and customizations to the application page that uses the Oracle database storage.

-- If the end customer needs technical support or updates, they cannot contact Oracle directly.
-Any contact with Oracle support must be done by calling the ISV who resold the license.
+- The end customer cannot contact Oracle directly for technical support or updates.
+Any contact with Oracle support must be done by calling the ISV that resold the license.